-When a child arrives, the receiving teacher will greet the child by name, look into his or her eyes, and welcome the child to the room.
-Using methods from the Conscious Discipline approach, the teacher will ask the child how he/she would like to be greeted and show them picture symbols to choose from.
-When the child chooses a greeting, the teacher and child exchange the ritual.
+When a child arrives, the receiving teacher will greet the child by name, look into his or her eyes, and welcome the child to preschool.

 Likewise, goodbye rituals between a child and the family member that is dropping off provide a healthy and predictable tradition to help ease the transition.
 We encourage a warm goodbye between you and your child and the inclusion of goodbye rituals.